holochain/holochain-rust/doc/holochain_101/src/other_test_harnesses.md

         // write more tests in the same fashion t.equal(2 + 2, 4)
         t.end()
-        stop() // but don't forget to stop the container when it's done!
+        stop() // but don't forget to stop the conductor when it's done!
     })
 })
 ```

-Using `run` allows you to manage the test yourself, only providing you with the basic help of starting and stopping a fresh container instance.
+Using `run` allows you to manage the test yourself, only providing you with the basic help of starting and stopping a fresh conductor instance.

 The previous example used `tape` to show how it compares to using `runTape`, though you could have used any test harness, like Jest or Mocha.
 In fact, `runTape` simply calls `run` under the hood.